The Bankrate promise

 If your goal is to reduce interest on the life of the loan, then the 10-year fixed-rate option is the best one.
 Keep in mind that you might get a better interest rate on a shorter loan, which would help ease those monthly payments and further trim your total interest debt.

 Of course, while these scenarios provide a helpful example of refinancing options, that doesn’t necessarily mean that you should refinance right now.
-Rate-and-term refinancing makes the most sense when you can lock in a lower rate than your current one, but since interest rates are so high at the moment — and still moving fast — waiting to refinance is probably your best bet.
+Rate-and-term refinancing makes the most sense when you can lock in a lower rate than your current one, but since interest rates are so high at the moment, waiting to refinance is probably your best bet.

-A cash-out refinance allows borrowers to tap the equity in their home — the amount of the house they own outright — while (preferably) also lowering their mortgage interest rate.
-Borrowers refinance their mortgage (the same way you would with a rate-and-term refinance) and get a check for the amount they borrow at closing.
+A cash-out refinance allows borrowers to turn their home equity — the amount of the house they own outright — into cash.
+Borrowers refinance their mortgage (the same way you would with a rate-and-term refinance) and get the funds transferred to their account usually within a week after they close.
 The new balance is higher because it reflects the borrowed amount, plus any closing costs you roll into the loan.

 Typically, lenders cap the amount you can borrow at 80 percent of the equity you have in your home, which would leave 20 percent tied up in the house.